Fun Fine Motor Hole Punch Activities for Preschool to use all year

 Do you need some decorations for your room?
 Put them to work creating paper chains.

-Hole punch and cut strips are great fine motor hole punch activities for preschool, kindergarten, or occupational therapy.
-The strips are similar to those above, but they combine hole punching with a simple cutting practice activity.
+Hole punch and cut strips are great fine motor hole punch activities for preschool, kindergarten kids, or occupational therapy.
+These hole punch letter activities are similar to the strips above, but they combine hole punching with a simple cutting practice activity.
 Kids can add holes to the images on the strips and then snip the pictures apart.

 Do you want to combine some multi-sensory alphabet practice to your fine motor center?
 You can use alphabet hole punch strips to work on teaching the letters of the alphabet teach letter sounds, and build hand strength.
 I like encouraging kids to say the letter sound as they punch.